Alesha's Street Dance Stars

 Alesha's Street Dance Stars is a competition aired on the CBBC Channel and presented by Alesha Dixon.
 The judges in Series 1 were Turbo, Kenrick Sandy and Lizzie Gough.
 In Series 2, Sandy was replaced with Dwayne Nosworthy and Suzette Brissett.
+In Series 3, Brissett was replaced with Kymberlee Jay.
 Dance crews of young street dancers compete in a series of auditions, rounds and finals with one crew winning both the title of Alesha's Street Dance Stars and a money-cannot-buy-prize.
 The first series aired from 22 August 2011 to 2 September 2011.
 The second series began airing on 20 August 2012.